theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 CloudCannon on the other hand reads a `prebuild` file on your repo which can include any script to be run before the build.

 All of this is good and all, but what if I told you that Hugo, in itself, while not able to build pages from data is perfectly capable of:
-- Fetching and API and process its response.
+- Fetching an API and process its response
-- Write markdown files.
+- Write markdown files

-So Hugo can very well run both steps!
+__So Hugo can very well run both steps!__

 In this article, we'll see how we can safely use the same Hugo binary to run __Step 1__ and __Step 2__ and have Hugo and Hugo alone build pages from a remote source.

 ## The project

+It's a [monsterspotting site](https://monsterspotting.netlify.app)!
+With its 500 spotted monsters of 10 different generations, it bears a home page, a monsters page with pagination and detail pages for each monster.

-Remember our MonsterSpotting site from earlier?
-It was relying on a data file to build its pages.
-Well from now on, it will ping an API located at https://monsters-api.netlify.app/ to retrieve its monsters, and create pages from it.
+It grabs its monsters from an API located at https://monsters-api.netlify.app/ and create pages for all of them.

+During this article, you'll be able to mount the monsters on any project of your choosing though.

 ### Prerequisite
+If you want to play along and build a little remote fed monster site:

 You should have Hugo `0.91.0` running.
+You should have a Hugo project set up.
+Does not need to be too complex.
+A `layouts/index.html` and a `layouts/_default/single.html` will do!

+Or you can just read along!

+Here we go!

 {{% aside %}}